Pediatric Orthopedic Surgeons treating Flat Feet

 Exercises To Manage Flat Feet Symptoms

-Our doctors may recommend a physical therapist or podiatrist and may recommend exercises to manage flat feet symptoms or to prevent them from further developing.
+Our doctors may recommend a physical therapist or podiatrist and may suggest exercises to manage flat feet symptoms or to prevent them from further developing.
+Physical therapy focuses on stretching and strengthening tight tendons and muscles, which is vital for improving foot function.
 In a 2020 study, researchers found that gait and foot alignment improved only after eight weeks of foot exercises.
-Doctors and surgeons often recommend the following exercises for improving strength and flexibility in the feet and ankles.
-These can also help in relieving symptoms of flat feet.
+These exercises target the enhancement of flexibility and strength in the feet and ankles, crucial elements in alleviating the discomfort associated with flat feet.

 Heel Cord Stretching